 Author and Source Credibility

-This playbook is authored by Zenith Law and builds directly on the paired six-paper evidence review plus authoritative implementation baselines.
+This playbook is authored by Zenith Law and builds on the paired evidence review plus implementation baselines from security and payments standards.
 For profile and publication context, see the author profile.

 Authoritative external references used throughout implementation planning include: